nima-karkhaneh/portfolio/secure-todo-list-application/README.md

   - **Impact:** Ensures a production-ready app with robust DB handling, going beyond typical course examples and demonstrating real-world backend best practices.

 ## Installation Guide
-This project is located in the `ToDo List Application` directory of a larger repository called `portfolio`.
+This project is located in the `secure-todo-list-application` directory of a larger repository called `portfolio`.
 It requires a `.env` file and a PostgreSQL database to run.
 To install and run the project, please follow the following steps;
 1. Clone the repository:
 ```bash
 git clone https://github.com/nima-karkhaneh/portfolio.git